sabberworm/Wok.js/Readme.md

 		render: function render(data…)              // If the plugin has an input pipe, this callback should render the data on it }

 Either `render` (or `request`) can be omitted, making this plugin input-only (or output-only).
 If the plugin only has one pipe, the unused property can also be set to a boolean to request or render the pipe as soon as possible (but without any data or configuration).
-This is mostly used from the bottom up so that input-only plugins add `render: true` to this object in order to get data as soon as the Wok.js instance is ready.
+This is mostly used from the bottom up so that input-only plugins add `request: true` to this object in order to get data as soon as the Wok.js instance is ready.

 Let’s show an example plugin that dumps the data on a pipe into a DOM element: